justinnuwin/CPE442/tutorial2/README.md

 - CFLAGS: `-Wall -Werror -g`
 - LDFLAGS: `-lopencv_core -lopencv_highgui -lopencv_videoio -lopencv_imgcodecs -lm`
 - C_HEADERS: `<add header files here if you create more>`
-- C_SOURCES: `main..cpp <add more source files here if you create more>`
+- C_SOURCES: `main.cpp <add more source files here if you create more>`

 _The LDFLAGS field is for the linker to link external libraries into your program.
 For many libraries just including the include file is not enough as the include file does *not* contain the actual source of the library.
 For this program we are linking_ `opencv_core`, `opencv_highgui`, `opencv_videoio`, `opencv_imgcodecs`, _and_ `m`.

 The OpenCV core library contains the neccessary OpenCV functions and datastructures.
 The OpenCV highgui library includes code for creating GUIs, displaying images, and drawing.
 The OpenCV videoio library has the neccessary code for opening videos through the VideoCapture interface.
 This interface supports many video formats in addition to webcams.
 The OpenCV imgcodecs library allows your program to open and save images of many types.
 The m library is the C standard math library.

 5. Now open `main.cpp` with your text editor of choice.
 Include the following files.
 These includes correspond to the libraries we added to the linker in the previous step.
+The OpenCV methods are namespaced in the `cv` namespace.
+We will be importing in the entire namespace.

 ```
 #include <opencv2/core.hpp>